Arson Defense Attorney in Michigan

 If you are accused of arson, you need highly skilled and aggressive legal representation as soon as possible.
 Police officers and insurance investigators will try every trick in the book to charge you with a crime and deny your insurance claim.
 First-rate attorneys will step in and make sure there is a full and fair investigation.
 We will challenge the police and investigators on any allegation that a fire was arson or an assertion that our client is the person who started the fire.

-Insurance investigators often work harder than law enforcement to come up with reasons why the fire was suspicious so they can deny a claim.
+Insurance investigators often work harder than law enforcement to find reasons why the fire was suspicious so they can deny a claim.
 If they get the police to charge you with felony arson or a misdemeanor, it is easier for the insurance company to deny a claim or get restitution.
-You need someone to stand up for you when you are not only facing charges by law enforcement but, in many cases, insurance investigators who are financially motivated to find evidence of arson.
+It would be best if you had someone to stand up for you when you are facing charges by law enforcement and, in many cases, insurance investigators who are financially motivated to find evidence of arson.

 We Can Help Fight for an Acquittal or Reduced Sentence for Arson

-Most clients who contact LEWIS & DICKSTEIN, P.L.L.C. regarding arson charges in Michigan fall into one of two categories.
+Most clients who contact LEWIS & DICKSTEIN, P.L.L.C. regarding arson charges in Michigan fall into two categories.
 One scenario is a false allegation of burning property for a fraudulent insurance claim, and the other is an allegation of burning or setting fire to someone else’s property.
-With decades of experience handling these cases, our arson defense lawyers have helped innocent clients, as well as those who were responsible for starting a fire and did not want to face a harsh sentence.
+With decades of experience handling these cases, our arson defense lawyers have helped innocent clients and those responsible for starting a fire and did not want to face a harsh sentence.
 In those cases where our client is innocent, we make every possible effort to get the case dismissed without a trial.
-In the event a trial on arson charges is necessary, we have the expertise and experience to obtain a “not guilty” verdict from the jury.
+If a trial on arson charges is necessary, we have the expertise and experience to obtain a “not guilty” verdict from the jury.

 Conversely, if a client is responsible, we will do whatever is necessary to give our client the best possible chance of a lenient sentence without incarceration.
-We are widely considered “go-to” attorneys for handling even the most difficult cases before the toughest judges.
+We are widely considered “go-to” attorneys for handling even the most complex cases before the most demanding judges.
 If there is a way to avoid jail or prison for arson charges, we will find it.
+We can often help clients avoid probation and jail altogether and persuade the presiding judge to limit the sentence to a fine and costs.

 Arson Charges and Penalties